Eugene Amusin - Chairman - July 2016

 Prior to 2007, Paul worked as an auditor and management consultant with PwC, and in various commercial finance roles in logistics, advertising, and retail.

-Amanda is a senior communications specialist with 15 years spent in European in-house and agency roles.
-Amanda leads VisionFund's global communication and marketing efforts to internal and external audiences.
-As World Vision's microfinance arm, VisionFund helps communities in the developing world thrive.
-As Visa Europe’s Head of Policy and Issues Management, Amanda was responsible for protecting the organisation’s reputation, primarily through media engagement across 30 plus markets.
+Amanda is a senior communications specialist with 17 years spent experience in European in-house and agency roles.
+She currently leads marketing, communications and events for innovation centre, Digital Catapult and sits on the Management Team.
+Previously she was part of VisionFund International’s Senior Executive Team, supporting World Vision’s microfinance arm across 30 markets.
+As Visa Europe’s Head of Policy and Issues Management, Amanda was responsible for protecting the organisation’s reputation, primarily through media engagement across the region.

-Amanda’s previous experience includes international roles with Motorola (EMEA Head of Mobile Devices PR) and government Quango Food from Britain.
-Amanda is a Trustee of Community Risk Services in Lambeth, the UK's first Council-facilitated insurance offering to community groups and not for profits.
+Her previous experience also includes international roles with Motorola (EMEA Head of Mobile Devices PR) and government Quango Food from Britain.
+Amanda has served as Trustee of Community Risk Services in Lambeth, the UK’s first council-facilitated insurance offering to community groups and not-for-profits and volunteered with the Terrence Higgins Trust for a number of years.

 Giacomo is Manager in EY’s Financial Services practice, based in London.
 He provides advisory services to leading financial institutions with focus on complex business change impacting their operations.